- ICH GCP

 |

-The primary outcome measure is the mean of the change on the Socialization and Communication Subscale Standard Scores on the Vineland Adaptive Behavior Scales (VABS-3).
+The primary outcome measure is the mean of the Socialization and Communication Subscale Standard Scores on the Vineland Adaptive Behavior Scales (VABS-3) from the Comprehensive Interview form.

-The primary endpoint is the change on this outcome measure from baseline to six months.
+The primary endpoint is the change in this outcome measure from baseline to six months before the second infusion.

 |